 - NRC-Mandated Quality Management Program: review of QMP document, implementation, and audit.

 A resident candidate should have completed most didactic courses required for this program in his/her Ph.D. or M.S. studies.
 Further education can be acquired through attendance of weekly medical resident lectures, department chart round and proton round throughout the year.
-When necessary, a physics resident may take a relevant physics course offered through the M.S.
-Health Physics Program at Georgetown University School of Medicine or physics and radiobiology lectures offered to the medical residents by the faculty at the Department of Radiation Medicine.
+When necessary, a physics resident may take a relevant physics course offered through the CAMPEP accredited Graduate Program in Medical Physics at Georgetown University or physics and radiobiology lectures offered to the medical residents by the faculty at the Department of Radiation Medicine.

 Participation in clinical and translational research are strongly encouraged of the physics residents.
 The department supports resident’s travel for presentation of abstracts at international professional meetings and attendance of local AAPM chapter meetings.